Rainbow Room: Cipriani operation and closure

 In 1998, the Rockefeller family passed operations of the Rainbow Room and Grill over to the Italian Cipriani S.A. family, founders of the renowned Harry's Bar in Venice, as well as several other restaurants in New York City.
 The Ciprianis extensively removed the Rainbow Room's northeast and southeast seating terraces, replaced fabric decorations, and added wall mirrors.
 They also closed the restaurant to the general public for most of the time, with the public only being allowed for four to five days each month.
 All 250 employees at the time were fired.
 The same year, the New York City Landmarks Preservation Commission considered granting landmark status to the Rainbow Room.
 The Landmarks Commission ultimately decided against landmark status because the restaurant had been renovated 11 years prior, and the commission's guideline was that the proposed landmark "must be at least 30 years old".

 In 2003, Michael DiLeonardo testified in a tax-evasion case involving mobster Peter Gotti, in which he said that Ciprianis gave $120,000 to the Gambino crime family to make union problems at the Rainbow Room disappear.
 The charges were never confirmed.
 A year later, the Ciprianis sued 30 Rockefeller Plaza's landlord, Tishman Speyer, for the latter's plan to place metal detectors at the lobby entrance to the Rainbow Room's elevator bank.
 Tishman Speyer cited security measures implemented after the September 11, 2001, attacks as the reason for installing metal detectors, but the Ciprianis said that the detectors would "damage the reputation and business of the Rainbow Room" by causing potential guests to wait for up to an hour before entering the restaurant.

 In 2008, the Cipriani company filed a brief, again requesting that the Rainbow Room be designated a New York City landmark.
 The designation would prevent the Rainbow Room from being converted into office space.
 The Ciprianis then announced that they planned to close the grill on January 12, 2009, although part would remain open as a bar and banquet hall.
-The Ciprianis' chief operating officer blamed "the current economic crisis in New York and around the world, on top of an ongoing dispute with our landlord".
+The Ciprianis' chief operating officer blamed the Great Recession and a dispute with the landlord.
 Tishman Speyer said it intended to evict the Ciprianis unless they paid back rent.
 The two sides settled the dispute, with the Ciprianis agreeing to give up possession of the restaurant and banquet hall on August 1, 2009.
 The last night of dancing at the former hot spot took place on June 5, 2009, and the Grill closed its kitchen on June 21, 2009.